Reliefwatch/omniauth-reliefwatch/README.md

 Check out **[API V1 Documentation](https://reliefwatch.com/documentation/api_v1)** to see what can be done with authenticated users.

 ## Usage with rails and Devise

-First add it to you Gemfile:

-`gem 'omniauth-reliefwatch'`

 Here's a quick example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`: